helpingstar/cs285-script/script/CS_285_Lecture_5_Part_4.md

 1. In the next portion of today's lecture, we're going to talk about how we can extend policy gradients from the on-policy setting into the off-policy setting.
 2. So the first part I want to cover is why policy gradients are considered an on-policy algorithm.
 3. Policy gradients are the classical example of an on-policy algorithm because they require generating new samples each time you modify the policy.
-4. The reason this is an issue is if you look at the form of the policy gradients, it's an expected value under p theta of tau of grad log p of tau times r of tau, and it's really the fact that the expected value is taken under p theta of tau that's the problem.
+4. The reason this is an issue is if you look at the form of the policy gradients, it's an expected value under p theta of τ of ∇log p(τ) times r of tau, and it's really the fact that the expected value is taken under p theta of τ that's the problem.
 5. The way that we calculate this expectation in policy gradients is by sampling trajectories using the latest policy.
 6. But since the derivative evaluated at parameter vector theta requires samples sampled according to theta, we have to throw out our samples each time we change theta.
 7. Which means that policy gradient is an on-policy algorithm.